tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ```

 The `sequencerUtil` method is mocked to return the error response, and it is verified that if the
-actor receives the shutdown message, this is returned to the replyTo.
+actor receives the shutdown message, this is returned to the `replyTo`.

 ## Integration Tests